yasminamado/espectro/README.md

 # ESPECTRO
-Python library to perform analysis on high-resolution spectral data reduced with OPERA pipeline.
+ESPECTRO consists of a Python library to facilitate the analysis of high-resolution spectral data reduced with the OPERA pipeline.
 For more details about data reduction with OPERA see http://wiki.lna.br/wiki/espectro).

 To start using the ESPECTRO tools, download the following libraries: